My NTS

 Curved Air has been played on NTS over 10 times, featured on 11 episodes and was first played on 23 August 2014.

-Sonja Kristina remains the only original band member.
+Sonja Kristina remains the only original member in the current lineup.

 Tracks featured on